 - Towels & Bedlinen

-The main hotel building holds charming rooms and suites, while across the lane there are independent houses (for 4-6) and separate studio cottages (for 2-3).
-The houses have sitting rooms and kitchens, the cottages have sofabeds and kitchenettes, while the rooms and suites are cosier but still have a fridge.
+The main hotel building holds charming rooms and suites, most overlook the pool, while slightly farther-afield are independent houses (for 4-6) and separate studio cottages (for 2-3).
+The houses have sitting rooms and kitchens, the cottages have sofabeds and kitchenettes, while the rooms and suites are cosier but have a fridge.

-Interiors are the perfect melange of Cypriot vernacular architecture and stylish accessories from around the world, courtesy of Diana’s Limassol-based showroom Thesis.
-Expect lofty lime-washed beams, white walls with classy black-framed prints, perhaps a Balinese four-poster bed or a scallop-handled apothecary's chest.
-It's the kind of design you want to take home immediately.
-Our favourite touch was the little wooden box by the bedside: lift the lid to find a stylised map of the room with green buttons for each lamp, which you can touch on and off.
+Interiors are the perfect melange of Cypriot vernacular architecture and stylish global accessories, courtesy of Diana’s Limassol-based showroom Thesis.
+Expect lofty lime-washed beams, white walls with classy black-framed prints, perhaps a Balinese four-poster bed or scallop-handled apothecary's chest.
+Our favourite touch was the little wooden bedside box: lift the lid to find a stylised room map with green buttons for each lamp.

-Gorgeous bathrooms have white polished floors (barefoot bliss), square porcelain sinks (his and hers, in some rooms), sleek Laufen tubs or wetrooms, funky Grohe taps and - Diana's hallmark - candle-snuffing scissors bent back to form towel hooks.
+Barefoot bliss bathrooms have white polished floors, square porcelain sinks (his and hers, in some rooms), sleek Laufen tubs or wetrooms, funky Grohe taps and - Diana's hallmark - candle-snuffing scissors bent form towel hooks.

 Our favourite room for a couple was spacious studio Almond overlooking the pool, Provencal in style with pale palette and flagged floor.
 We also loved Olive, where we slept like a dream on the kingsize bed, with no sounds but the occasional hoot of an owl.
 For a couple with 1 or 2 children, stone cottage Sterna is ideal: it has a small courtyard, snug double bedroom and a lovely sitting room with kitchenette, balcony and 2 sofas.